On this page

 Disadvantages

-Several studies have been done to evaluate the effectiveness of both devices.
 A study published in 2002 observed outcomes of albuterol given by a metered dose inhaler with spacer vs. a nebulizer in asthmatics at an emergency department.
-The study found that inhalers, when used with a spacer, are just as effective as nebulizers in delivering medication for asthma relief.
-The study emphasized that the correct technique is crucial for inhaler effectiveness.Another study including children and adults tested inhalers with spacers vs. nebulizers with beta agonists (like albuterol) for acute asthma treatment.
-The study found that there was no significant difference in outcomes between the two devices.
+As long as the inhaler was used correctly (especially with a spacer), it worked just as well as the nebulizer for treating asthma symptoms.
+Both groups had similar outomces.
+Another study including children and adults tested inhalers with spacers vs. nebulizers with beta agonists (like albuterol) for acute asthma treatment.
+The study found that there was no major difference in outcomes between the two devices.

 Explore the TruNeb™ Portable Nebulizer

-While it’s always recommended to have an emergency inhaler on-hand for an asthma attack or flare up, the TruNeb Portable Nebulizer offers the effectiveness of a nebulizer in an ultra compact size.
+Even though it’s always recommended to have an emergency inhaler on-hand for an asthma attack or flare up, the TruNeb Portable Nebulizer offers the effectiveness of a nebulizer in an ultra compact size.
 Our rechargeable mesh nebulizer easily fits in the palm of your hand, ready to go anywhere with you.